-Veterans also do not need to do anything because the IRS has also requested taxpayer information from the Veterans Administration.
-Stimulus checks will be received by veterans in the same way as their other benefits.
+Veterans also do not need to do anything because the IRS has requested taxpayer information from the Veterans Administration.
+Therefore, stimulus checks will be received by veterans in the same way as their other benefits.

 Will the IRS Send Me Something for My Tax Records?

 The IRS will issue a form or a letter stating how much you have received in stimulus payments.
-If you are someone who did not receive the full stimulus payment, you may be eligible to claim the outstanding amount through the Recovery Rebate Credit on your 2020 tax return.
+If you did not receive the full stimulus payment, you might be eligible to claim the outstanding amount through the Recovery Rebate Credit on your 2020 tax return.

 Can I Claim the Second Stimulus Payment on My 2020 Tax Return?

 All stimulus payments are advances of the Recovery Rebate Credit.
-If you received too little stimulus through your checks, you may be able to claim the outstanding amount on your tax return.
+Therefore, if you received too little stimulus through your checks, you may be able to claim the outstanding amount on your tax return.